tlewowski/zurvan/README.md

 #### `zurvan.releaseTimers()`

 Library teardown.
 Causes timers to be restored, i.e. all original functions are set back.
-Returns a Promise that is resolved when timers are released and event queue is empty and rejected if interception was not possible (e.g. timers were already intercepted)
+Returns a Promise that is resolved when timers are released and event queue is empty and rejected if release was not possible (e.g. timers weren't even intercepted) or failed (e.g. long enough setImmediate loop)

 Resolution value is and `object`, defined as:
 ```
 {
   timeouts: remainingTimeouts,
   intervals: remainingIntervals,
+  immediates: remainingImmediates,
   date: zurvanEndDate,
   processTime: zurvanEndProcessTime,
   currentTime: zurvanEndTime